ietf-wg-pce/draft-ietf-pce-operational/draft-ietf-pce-operational.md

 it to another PCE.

 As a result, a PCE in an overload state still retains LSP delegation.
-For PCC-initiated LSPs, the PCC MAY revoke delegation from the overloaded PCE and maintain delegation for itself or delegate it to another PCE.
-For PCE-initiated LSPs, since the PCC cannot revoke delegation as per [RFC8281], the overloaded PCE MAY return the delegation to the PCC.
+For PCC-initiated LSPs, the PCC may revoke delegation from the overloaded PCE and maintain delegation for itself or delegate it to another PCE.
+For PCE-initiated LSPs, since the PCC cannot revoke delegation as per [RFC8281], the overloaded PCE may return the delegation to the PCC.

-This document clarifies that a PCC MUST continue to send PcRpt messages to a PCE in overload state otherwise the LSP-DB on PCE may go out of sync.
+The PCE will continue to send PcRpt messages to PCE even though it may indicate it is overloaded, otherwise the the LSP-DB on PCE may go out of sync.

 # Security Considerations